maximeGirma/csv2sql/README.md

 Then simply type `show tables;` to be sure that your table has been created, the table name is generated from your file name.

-You're ready to use your simple use table !
+You're ready to use query your table !

 - clean the container